camunda/camunda-docs-static/enterprise/content/announcement.md

 ## Camunda Extended Support Offering

 Camunda recommends that new projects be developed on Camunda Platform 8.
-We will continue to maintain and support Camunda Platform 7 according to the below schedule.
+We will continue to maintain and support Camunda Platform 7 and Cawemo according to the below schedule.

 {{< img src="../img/camunda_extended_support.png" title="Extended Support Offering" >}}